aclysma/rafx/README.md

      implemented while maintaining extremely fast load times.
 For example, texture compression could be implemented as an import step.
    * Separate multi-thread friendly path for creating assets at runtime
+ * `rafx-renderer` - A pipelined renderer with a plugin system for customizing it

 ## License